-Changes in growing season and arable land were linked to a potentially more prosperous agricultural sector in Alberta, increasing output and opportunities for the agricultural sector (Motha & Baier, 2005).
+Changes in growing season and arable land were linked to a potentially more prosperous agricultural sector in Alberta, increasing output and opportunities for the agricultural sector.
 "Our growing season is almost 2 weeks longer than what it used to be in terms of frost-free days" (Participant 25).
 Opportunities that producers associate with an extended growing season are the ability to grow crops that they currently are unable to and an increase in yield.
 Although risks associated with severe weather events, especially increased drought risk and flood incidences, were recognized, overall, these risks do not outweigh the benefits of milder winters and longer growing seasons.
-Several participants mentioned the increasingly important role of crop insurance as risk of adverse weather continues to increase, and the continuing expansion of crop insurance to further include other agricultural lands (i.e., forages and grazing pasture) (Keller & Saitone, 2022; Wang et al., 2021).
-From a regulatory lens, producers are concerned about the policy that may be introduced as governments become more concerned about climate change.
+Several participants mentioned the increasingly important role of crop insurance as risk of adverse weather continues to increase, and the continuing expansion of crop insurance to further include other agricultural lands (i.e., forages and grazing pasture).
+From a regulatory lens, producers are concerned about policies that may be introduced over time as governments become more concerned about climate change.
 Participants from all backgrounds wanted discussions around climate change to focus on creating a win-win solution that will effectively reduce greenhouse gas emissions, increase food production, and ensure crop producers have a profitable business model.